 Watch out as you work your way into the mine.
 It didn’t take me long to crack my head against a wooden beam so I was grateful to be wearing a helmet.

-You’ll see that salt furs the centuries old joists and beams.
-Over time it has seeped deep into the wood and has preserving it.
+You’ll see that salt furs the centuries-old joists and beams.
+Over time it has seeped deep into the wood and has preserved it.
 Elsewhere salt crystals appear in the rock, like uncut diamonds.

 Wieliczka Salt Mine Chapel

 Don’t be surprised by the size of some of the caverns you’ll see within Wieliczka Salt Mine.
 The world’s first underground bungee jump was held here.
 The fact the jumper dropped 36 metres gives you an idea of the scale.

 The Miners’ Route is good for learning about the working of the mine but if you want to see the most spectacular chambers then I recommend you take the standard tourist route.